-In the event of approval, the Environmental Health Manager would seek various conditions to be attached relating to noise, hours of construction, amplitude modulation effect, hours of any blasting required at borrow pits, vibration from the borrow pit operating and shadow flicker.
-The parameters in terms of noise limits and shadow flicker identified within the EIA Report do demonstrate that subject to conditions these effects could be adequately controlled or will not cause a detrimental affect due to the design of the proposed windfarm extension.
-Of note the Councils Environmental Health Section in discussion with the applicant would seek to impose a stricter daytime noise limit in the interests of protecting amenity.
+In the event of approval, the Environmental Health Manager (informed by additional input from an independent noise consultant) would seek various conditions to be attached relating to noise, hours of construction, amplitude modulation effect, hours of any blasting required at borrow pits, vibration from the borrow pit operating.
+The parameters in terms of noise limits identified within the EIA Report do demonstrate that subject to conditions these effects could be adequately controlled or will not cause a detrimental affect due to the design of the proposed windfarm extension.

-The proposed turbines are sufficiently far from neighbouring residences (more 10x rotor diameter away, that shadow flicker is not identified as an issue in the EIA Report (Chapter 17) however it is noted that dependent upon micro siting one property may potentially be susceptible to effects of shadow flicker at Ribreck.
-An appropriate condition to safeguard against unacceptable impacts of shadow flicker should be attached to any decision to approval the windfarm, but it does not appear from submissions that the effect is unlikely to occur.
-The Environmental Health Manager in responding has recommended construction working hours between 0700 - 1900 hours, Monday to Friday and 0700 - 1600 hours on Saturdays only.
+The proposed turbines are sufficiently far from neighbouring residences (more 10x rotor diameter away, that shadow flicker is not identified as an issue in the EIA Report (Chapter 14).
+The Council agrees with this assessment.

+In the event of approval being granted it is recommended construction working hours between 0700 - 1900 hours, Monday to Friday and 0700 - 1600 hours on Saturdays only.
 Allowances for working outwith those hours would only be permitted with prior agreement with the council on the grounds of operational constraints and necessity.

-While construction traffic using the existing site access would use the same public road as some neighbours to the site, the construction traffic would only be for a temporary period, with the normal amount of traffic going to the site, not dissimilar to the current staff attending the Berryburn windfarm.
+While construction traffic using the existing site access would use the same public road as some neighbours to the site, the construction traffic would only be for a temporary period, with the residences near Gedloch Quarry most likely to be affected.
 While the construction phase would see the locality becoming much busier, this would only be for the construction and decommissioning periods of the development.
-The extended passing places and widening on the Half Davoch road would go some way to reducing disruption to local traffic.
+Any extended passing places and widening on the Gedloch road to the site are likely to occur further into the forestry plantation.
 It should be acknowledged that the road is already a forestry haul route.